The Variation of the Uncentered Maximal Operator with respect to Cubes: Preliminaries and core results

-where the supremum is taken over all axes-parallel cubes \(Q\) which are compactly contained in \(\Omega\) and contain \(x\).
-Similarly as above, we may also consider the local maximal operator which considers cubes with arbitrary orientation.
-It is usually more difficult to prove regularity results for local maximal operators than for global maximal operators, because some arguments use that the maximal operator also takes into account certain blow-ups of balls or cubes.
+\begin{rem} It is usually more difficult to prove regularity results for local maximal operators than for global maximal operators, because some arguments use that the maximal operator also takes into account certain blow-ups of balls or cubes.
 In fact for the fractional maximal operator, gradient bounds which hold for the global operator fail for the local operator, see \cite[Example~4.2]{MR3319617}.
-Not so here, we also obtain \cref{theo_goal} for general domains. \begin{theo} Let \(\Omega\subset\mathbb{R}^d\) open and \(f\in L^1_\loc(\Omega)\) with \(\var_\Omega f<\infty\).
-Then \(\M_\Omega f\in L^{d/(d-1)}_\loc(\Omega)\) and
+Not so here, our results hold for domains and by the same proof as for \(\mathbb{R}^d\). \end{rem}